The mixing conjecture under GRH: Introduction

 \subsection{Mixing as ergodic theoretic Andr\'e--Oort}

 We close the introduction with a brief comparison of the mixing conjecture with the Andr\'e--Oort conjecture.
-We shall describe this link in greater detail in Section \ref{sec:Hecke-explanation}.
+We shall describe this link in greater detail in \S \ref{sec:Hecke-explanation}.

 In the closely related setting of modular and Shimura curves the mixing conjecture is a strong form of the Andr\'e--Oort conjecture for the product of two modular (or Shimura) curves, where Zariski density is replaced by equidistribution.
-The first major progress towards the Andr\'e--Oort conjecture in this setting (now a theorem, by Andr\'e \cite{A}) was made by Edixhoven \cite{Edix}, conditionally under GRH.

-Our general result Theorem \ref{main-thm} can therefore be viewed as roughly analogous to that of Edixhoven, although we additionally need the Ramanujan conjecture in that setting.
+The first major progress towards the Andr\'e--Oort conjecture in this setting (now a theorem, by Andr\'e \cite{A}) was made by Edixhoven \cite{Edix}, conditionally under the assumption of GRH.
+Our general result Theorem \ref{main-thm} can therefore be viewed as roughly analogous to that of Edixhoven.